-Some people hate goal setting and see it as a waste of time, but the action of physically writing down positive goals as well as looking at them and thinking about them, is a powerful combination and a great way to tell the unconscious mind exactly what you want and are striving for.
+Some people hate goal setting and see it as a waste of time.
+Still, the action of physically writing down positive goals as well as looking at them and thinking about them is a powerful combination and a great way to tell the unconscious mind exactly what you want and are striving for.

 As mentioned before, there are numerous ways to control our thoughts and emotions.
-One way is linking them to colours, this is hugely effective and works by making use of the way the brain connects a visual stimulus to a thought.
+One way is linking them to colours; this is hugely effective and works by making use of the way the brain connects a visual stimulus to thought.